 In addition, sunscreen, shower gel, toothpaste and similar bath products are much more expensive in Crete – and particularly in tourist shops during the main season – than in UK, so it can be worthwhile to bring along corresponding articles.

-Also, alcohol or food is unhealthy and dangerous before bathing, and you should also leave the beach in the condition you found it – please don’t leave any garbage and other wastes back !
+Also, alcohol or food is unhealthy and dangerous before bathing, and you should also leave the beach in the condition you found it – please don’t leave any rubbish and other wastes back !